MarkGriffiths/wdrescue/README.md

 ## TODO
 - [ ] Proper notications on completion of a rescue phase.
 - [ ] Improve `wdrescue --check` to report if mount points have changed.
+- [ ] Add example of recovery workflow.